Vespasian: Forging History

+According to Suetonius' version of events, however, Vespasian "bore the frank language of his friends, the quips of pleaders, and the impudence of the philosophers with the greatest patience" as it was only Helvidius Priscus to be put to death after he repeatedly affronted the Emperor with studied insults which he initially tried to ignore; the philosopher Demetrius for example was banished to an island and when Vespasian heard that Demetrius was still criticizing him, sending the exiled philosopher the message: "You are doing everything to force me to kill you, but I do not slay a barking dog."

 Family and personal life

 Ancestors and relatives

 His paternal grandfather, Titus Flavius Petro, became the first to distinguish himself, rising to the rank of centurion and fighting at Pharsalus for Pompey in 48 BC.
 Subsequently, he became a debt collector.
 Petro's son, Titus Flavius Sabinus, worked as a customs official in the province of Asia and became a moneylender on a small scale among the Helvetii.
 He earned a reputation as a scrupulous and honest "tax-farmer".
 Sabinus married up in status, to Vespasia Polla, whose father had risen to the rank of prefect of the camp and whose brother became a Senator.

 Sabinus and Vespasia had three children, the eldest of whom, a girl, died in infancy.
 The elder boy, Titus Flavius Sabinus, entered public life and pursued the cursus honorum.
 Vespasian on the other hand, seemed far less likely to be successful, initially not wishing to pursue high public office.
 He followed in his brother's footsteps when driven to it by his mother's taunting.